A Marstrand theorem for subsets of integers: Abstract

 \section{Abstract}

-We prove a Marstrand type theorem for a class of subsets of the integers.
-More specifically, after defining the counting dimension $D(E)$ of $E\subset\Z$ and the concepts of regularity and compatibility, we show that if $E,F\subset\Z$ are two regular compatible sets, then $D(E+\lfloor\lambda F\rfloor)\ge\min\{1,D(E)+D(F)\}$ for Lebesgue almost every $\lambda\in\R$.
-If in addition $D(E)+D(F)>1$, then $E+\lfloor\lambda F\rfloor$ has positive upper-Banach density for Lebesgue almost every $\lambda\in\R$.
-The result has direct consequences when applied to arithmetic sets, such as the integer values of a polynomial with integer coefficients.
+We propose a counting dimension for subsets of $\Z$ and prove that, under certain conditions on $E,F\subset\Z$, for Lebesgue almost every $\lambda\in\R$ the counting dimension of $E+\lfloor\lambda F\rfloor$ is at least the minimum between $1$ and the sum of the counting dimensions of $E$ and $F$.
+Furthermore, if the sum of the counting dimensions of $E$ and $F$ is larger than $1$, then $E+\lfloor\lambda F\rfloor$ has positive upper Banach density for Lebesgue almost every $\lambda\in\R$.
+The result has direct consequences when $E,F$ are arithmetic sets, e.g. the integer values of a polynomial with integer coefficients.